-- Facebook: The biggest social network with over 2 billion monthly active users.
+- Facebook marketing: The biggest social network with over 2 billion monthly active users.
 Use it to join relevant Facebook groups, start a blog fan page, and invite friends & family to like it.
 Consider also making use of targeted ads.

-- Twitter: A microblogging site famous for the ability to start a two-way conversation with almost anyone.
+- Twitter marketing: A microblogging site famous for the ability to start a two-way conversation with almost anyone.
 Use it to find like-minded individuals, share relevant articles to build industry expertise, and reply to inquiries from potential clients & collaborators.

 - Instagram: A visual social site with over a billion users that can be used to share pretty food photos.
 Many food bloggers claim that it’s the primary social media platform in which they get the most engagement—even though users only get one link back to their site in their profile.

 - Pinterest: A visual search engine; the largest source of traffic for bloggers.
 Use it to create pins that link back to your food blog.
 For more tips make sure you check out our Pinterest marketing guide.